 Concepcion Industrial Corporation (the "Company" or "CIC"), formerly Concepcion Airconditioning Corporation ("CAC"), is one of the Philippines' most established and leading suppliers of solutions for the home and enterprises, such as air conditioners, refrigerators, small domestic appliances, and building solutions such as elevators and escalators.
-The Company is primarily a holding company which operates principally through its seven subsidiaries, Concepcion-Carrier Air Conditioning Company ("CCAC"), Concepcion Durables, Inc. ("CDI"), Concepcion-Otis Philippines, Inc. ("COPI"), Concepcion Business Services, Inc. ("CBSI"), Cortex Technologies Corporation ("CTC"), Alstra Incorporated ("Alstra"), Teko Solutions Asia Inc. ("Teko") and its associates, Concepcion Midea Inc. ("CMI"), Tenex Services, Inc. ("Tenex") and Teko Solutions Pte.
+CIC is primarily a holding company which operates principally through its eight subsidiaries, Concepcion-Carrier Air Conditioning Company ("CCAC"), Concepcion Durables, Inc. ("CDI"), Concepcion-Otis Philippines, Inc. ("COPI"), Concepcion Business Services, Inc. ("CBSI"), Cortex Technologies Corporation ("CTC"), Alstra Incorporated ("Alstra"), Teko Solutions Asia Inc. ("Teko"), Tenex Services, Inc. ("Tenex") and its associates, Concepcion Midea Inc. ("CMI") and Teko Solutions Pte.
 Ltd. ("Teko SG").

 The Company's air conditioning and refrigeration products and brands have received numerous awards in recognition of their quality and value to customers.
-Carrier and Condura brand air conditioners have received "Most Trusted Brand" awards from Reader's Digest Philippines for each year for the past 17 and 15 years, respectively.
-In 2009 and 2010, Carrier was awarded "No. 1 Air Conditioning Brand" by GfK Retail and Technology ("GfK").
-CIC won the National Customer's Choice Annual Awards and the Asia Pacific Entrepreneurship Awards on 2015.
-The Company also won Finance Asia's best Small Cap award from 2015-17 with recognition as Best Managed, Best Corporate Governance, and Best Investor Relations.
+Carrier and Condura brand air conditioners have received "Most Trusted Brand" awards from Reader's Digest Philippines for each year for the past 24 and 22 years, respectively.
+Various recognitions were awarded to Carrier as the "No. 1 Air Conditioning Brand" by GfK Retail and Technology ("GfK"), while CIC won the National Customer's Choice Annual Awards and the Asia Pacific Entrepreneurship Awards, was also named by Finance Asia as Asia's Best Managed Companies under the Best Small Cap Category (1st Place) and placed 6th Best Investor Relations and 6th Best Corporate Governance.